 What Is An Uncontested Divorce?

-An uncontested divorce is usually a more affordable and less time-consuming
+by a lack of litigation and is usually a more affordable, less time-consuming

 option for those seeking divorce.
 If both spouses agree to end their marriage,